davideicardi/sample-python-multi-packages/README.md

-Sample python project to show how to organize a python project with multi packages
+Sample python project to show how to organize a python project with multi packages.

 ## Features